cutthroat78/sionnach.xyz/content/video-game-lawnmower-game.md

       - Certain things in the environment or on the lawnmower
       - The way the grass changes from uncut to cut behind the lawnmower
   - You can lower the graphics if your system has trouble playing the game at higher graphics
-    - Lower the graphics really low and seeing the garbled mess is fun to do
+    - Lowering the graphics really low and seeing the garbled mess is fun to do
 - Okay/Neutral:
   - Environment is alright to look at and explore
   - It is very hard to lose at this game